Do Construction Distributions Shape Formal Language Learning In German BabyLMs?: Construction distribution analysis

 \section{Construction distribution analysis}

-As there are no findings for the distribution of utterance-level construction in German, we conduct our own analysis using \texttt{spacy}.
+As there are no findings on the distribution of utterance-level construction in German, we conduct our own analysis using \texttt{spacy} \cite{honnibal2020spacy}.
 We first split larger paragraphs into individual sentences with the included senter and then annotate these with POS and dependency information.
 This information serves as the base of our construction annotation procedure.
-We devise standard construction categories in line with comparable efforts for English \cite{cameron-faulkner2003construction,cameron-faulkner2013comparison,bunzeck2024richness}, and use the \texttt{spacy}-annotated data to assign one of the following categories to each utterance:
+We devise standard construction categories in line with comparable efforts for English \cite{cameron-faulkner2003construction,cameron-faulkner2013comparison,bunzeck2024richness}, and assign one of the following categories to each utterance:

 \begin{itemize} \itemsep{-0.4em} \item \textbf{FRA} -- utterances that do not contain a verb \item \textbf{QWH} -- wh-question (introduced by interrogative pronouns) \item \textbf{QYN} -- yes/no-question (introduced by verbs/auxiliaries) \item \textbf{COP} -- subject-predicate utterance where the predicate is a copula verb (a form of \textit{sein} or \textit{werden}) \item \textbf{IMP} -- utterances introduced by verbs in imperative mood \item \textbf{SPI} -- standard subject-predicate utterance (intransitive verb with no direct/accusative object) \item \textbf{SPT} -- standard subject-predicate utterance (transitive verb with direct/accusative object) \item \textbf{COM} -- utterances with two or more lexical verbs \end{itemize}